lesommer/lesommer.github.io/publications.md

 Pdf reprints of my papers are available [here](https://cloud.univ-grenoble-alpes.fr/index.php/s/DfycDwGsbqobW92).
 Bibtex references can be obtained with [doi2bib](https://www.doi2bib.org/).

 ## Papers in preparation
+ 1. J. E. Johnson et al. Neural fields for the interpolation of remote-sensing ocean surface fields.
+In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. El Aouni A. et al. Machine learning predictions of the probability of presence of objects lost at sea.
 In preparation for the *Journal of Operationnal Oceanography*.
  1. Lahaye N. et al. Space-time properties of the internal tide surface signature in the North Atlantic.
 In preparation for *Geophysical Research Letters*.
  1. Lguensat R. et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.